 PCGS’s Clinical Certificate is the first training program of its kind.
 It is an exciting opportunity for all clinicians who seek specialized training in the treatment of the LGBTQ population of the 21st century.
-Therapists who complete the didactic over 3 or more years, in conjunction with weekly supervision and the fulfillment of at least 3 fee-for-service patient hours per week, are eligible for LGBTQ Clinical Certificate.
+Therapists who complete the didactic over 2 or more years, in conjunction with weekly supervision and the fulfillment of fee-for-service patient hours, are eligible for LGBTQ Clinical Certificate.
 Therapists in the certificate program will receive group supervision; fee-for-service payment; reduced rates to other ICP seminars and modules; invaluable networking connections; and the opportunity for private patient referral.

 All LGBTQ Clinical Certificate Program modules are open to clinicians seeking to expand their practical knowledge in working with the LGBTQ population.
 Completion of modules and qualifying seminars or conferences can be credited to fulfill the certificate program requirements.
 Although our courses are generally structured on a September to June academic calendar, you can join our program year-round.